 The relatively clean safety readings from Finch 2 confirm that safety will be the battle ground for these agents.

 It is widely accepted that herpes zoster infections and other serious opportunistic infections are red flags for the class.
-Xeljanz from Pfizer and Eli Lilly’s Olumiant, which are already on the market, both carry a black box warning of the latter, and it looks likely that upadacitinib will too, should it make that far.
+Xeljanz from Pfizer and Eli Lilly’s Olumiant, which are already on the market, both carry a black box warning of the latter, and it looks likely that upadacitinib will too, should it make it that far.

 The Abbvie asset has shown similar infection rates to the two marketed agents, Bernstein analysts estimate, while filgotinib has so far has recorded much lower rates, most importantly on the incidence of serious infections.